vilaroo/tachiyomi-extensions/README.md

 ## Requests

 Site requests here are meant as up-for-grabs, thus it's impossible to provide a time estimation for any of them.
-If and when a willing and able developer makes them, is not know.
+Furthermore, some sites are impossible to do, usually because of various technical reasons.

 # Contributing